sabudilovskiy/Timetable-VSU-backend/README.md

 Steps to use this service:
 1. Clone the service
-2. Initialize submodules: `cd your-service-repo && git submodule update --init`
+2. Initialize submodules: `cd timetable_vsu_backend && git submodule update --init`
 3. Use one of make commands

 ## Makefile